 2. For US: Use of FAA MMEL as MEL with a Maintenance Procedures Document with (LOA D095)

-3. For ICAO, Europe, & European Member States: Serialized/Custom for Aircraft serial number specific MEL with (LOA D195).
+3. For International Flights: ICAO, Europe, & European Member States: Serialized/Custom for Aircraft serial number specific MEL with (LOA D195).

 4. Operations Manual (ICAO Compliant and SMS (Safety Management System) operators must comply with the requirements of each ICAO state that flight operations are conducted in (An FAA LOA is not required).